Nafisarkar/Pdf_Maestro/README.md

 ## ✨ Overview

-**PDF Maestro** is a professional-grade PDF viewer built with a focus on speed, aesthetics, and a distraction-free environment.
+**Maestro** is a professional-grade PDF viewer built with a focus on speed, aesthetics, and a distraction-free environment.
 It features a frameless, "glassmorphic" interface with sharp architectural design principles.

 ## 🚀 Features